Matt-Crow/RustWebExample/README.md

 `cargo clippy`

 ## Demo

+TODO: use browser to receive claims, set as bearer

 This app demonstrates many of the basic features common to most REST APIs.
 1. run the app and open `Postman`
 2. make a `GET` request to `localhost:8080/api/v1/hospitals` - should receive `401 unauthorized`